 SC1E: The IFCA will have reviewed all of its Memoranda of Understanding by 31 March each year.
-There will be a clear plan in place to update MoUs where necessary, to an agreed timescale.
+There will be a clear plan in place to update MOUs where necessary, to an agreed timescale.

-SC1F: By 31 March each year, the IFCA will have participated appropriately, proportionately and at the right level of delegation, in regional and national fisheries and conservation activity identified in the annual plan.

 Cornwall IFCA will review its joint working practices and all MOU over the following year.
-Cornwall IFCA will contribute to work closely with both the MMO and the EA to identify and implement closer working opportunities to increase effectiveness and reduce costs.
+It will continue to work closely with both the MMO and the EA to identify and implement closer working opportunities to increase effectiveness and reduce costs.
 This will include joint training as well as enforcement work.

-It is anticipated that in the 2018-19 financial year, the UK government will publish the fisheries white paper and fisheries bill which will establish the framework by which the UK government may manage fisheries in the future.
-Cornwall IFCA will need to work on a local and national level to represent the interests of the inshore fisheries in Cornwall as part of any future fisheries management framework.

-In addition Cornwall IFCA anticipates working collaboratively on the management and designation of MPAs as well as continued work with the Association of IFCA, the IFCA Technical Advisory Group (TAG), the National Inshore Marine Enforcement Group (NIMEG) and the management of the joint owned research equipment which Cornwall IFCA hold.
+It is likely that the outcome of the Brexit negotiations will have an impact on joint working.
+However, at the time of writing, the implications are not known. - → SC1F: By 31 March each year, the IFCA will have participated appropriately, proportionately and at the right level of delegation, in regional and national fisheries and conservation activity identified in the Cornwall IFCA will continue to work on a local and national level to represent the interests of the inshore fisheries in Cornwall as part of any future fisheries management framework as the full implications of any brexit deal becomes apparent. < annual plan.
+In addition, Cornwall IFCA anticipates working collaboratively on the management and designation of MPAs as well as continued work with the Association of IFCAs, the IFCA Technical Advisory Group (TAG), the National Inshore Marine Enforcement Group (NIMEG) and the management of the joint owned research equipment which Cornwall IFCA hold. ~